sindresorhus/parse-json/readme.md

 Type: `string`

-Filename displayed in the error message.
+The filename displayed in the error message.

 ### parseJson.JSONError